-- Federal Quarterly Performance Measurement Reports will be due no later than the 15th of the month after the quarter end date.
+- 1. Federal Quarterly Performance Measurement Reports will be due no later than the 15th of the month after the quarter end date.
 Federal quarterly reports are completed in DOJ-BJA's webbased Performance Measurement Tool (PMT).
 This will cover the programmatic accomplishment made toward the goals of the subgrant agreement. - 2.
 Monthly Progress Reports will be due no later than the 15th day of the subsequent month.
-These progress reports will be completed using Excel and must be submitted by email to the Grants Management Bureau.

-Subgrantees are required to submit to any additional reporting requirements as required by the DOJ/BJA or DPS-GMB.
+These progress reports will be completed using Excel and must be submitted by email to the GMB. - 3.
+Subgrantees may be asked to submit to any additional reporting requirements as required by the DOJ/BJA or DPS-GMB.